DrRoach/HTMLFileSystemWrapper/README.md

 `FileSystem.START` and `FileSystem.END`.

 `remove(filename)` - Delete a file.
 Pass the files' name as a string.

+`read(filename, callback)` - Read the text from a given file and then run the callback.
+The only parameter passed to the callback is the contents of the file.

 ###Notes
 Because this project is in alpha, there is a very strong chance that backwards compatibility may not always be a forethought.